thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 Standing in line at a recent food pantry distribution, a few young mothers recognized “Ms. Judy” and brought her a chair to make her more comfortable.

-Corrigan began coming to these distributions after her husband suffered a heart attack and the bills started piled up.
-Just like the school where she works, this rural food pantry feels to her like a community space as much as a place to receive support.
+Corrigan began coming to these distributions after her husband suffered a heart attack and bills started piled up.
+Just like the school where she works, to her this rural food pantry feels like a community space as much as a place to receive support.

 ---